IRS Injured Spouse Relief: How to Get Your Intercepted Tax Refund Back

 Some Creditors Can and Will Seize Your Tax Refunds

-Who Can Intercept a Tax Refund?
+Who Can Intercept a Tax Refund

-You must also have reported income on the joint tax return in question, although it doesn’t necessarily have to be earned income.
+You must have reported income on the joint tax return in question, although it doesn’t necessarily have to be earned income.
 Interest or profits from investments can meet this rule.

-You must have paid in something toward the taxes due on the tax return in question as well.
+You must have paid in something toward the taxes due on the return as well.
 This can be withholding from your paychecks or estimated quarterly payments you made because you’re self-employed.

 Submitting Form 8379

 You have two options for submitting Form 8379 to the IRS.
 You can attach it to your joint tax return if you’ve already received a Notice of Offset from the U.S. Treasury Department before you file, giving you a heads-up that some or all of your potential refund is going to be seized when you file.